tliron/reposure/README.md

     # Push
     reposure image push myregistry myrepo/myimage myimage.tar

-(Note that spooler supports `.tar` as well as `.tar.gz` or `.tgz`.)
+(Note that Reposure accepts `.tar` as well as `.tar.gz` or `.tgz`.)

-TODO: The `reposure` CLI currently does not block until the spooler succeeds or fails, and also there is no forwarding of error messages.

 ### But, On the Other Hand...

-Reposure's limitation also comes with a very useful advantage.
+This downside also comes with a very useful advantage.

-A side effect of the fact that the surrogate works directly with files is that it makes it very easy to store arbitrary files on the registry, not just container images.
-You don't even have to package them as tarballs: the spooler will create a tarball for you for files that are not already tarballs (they are essentially container images with a single layer).
+A side effect of the fact that the surrogate works directly with files is that it makes it very easy to store arbitrary files in the registry, not just container images.
+You don't even have to package them as tarballs: the spooler will automatically wrap the file in a tarball for you if it's not one already.
+(This is essentially a container image with a single layer).
 Likewise, when you pull a tarball, the `reposure` tool can automatically unpack that single layer for you.
+For
-For example:
+example:

     echo 'hello world' > hello.txt
     reposure image push myregistry myrepo/hello hello.txt
     reposure image pull myregistry myrepo/hello --unpack

 Installation
 ------------